mbbill/undotree/README.md

 ### Download and Install

 Use whatever plug-in manager to pull the master branch.
+I've included 2 examples of the most used:
 - *Vundle:* `:PluginInstall`
 - *Vim-Plug:* `PlugInstall`